-Selling products successfully on Etsy is about creating the emotional connection with your buyers through such things like great copy, stunning pictures, competitive pricing and… a few little tricks.
+Selling products successfully on Etsy is about creating an emotional connection with your buyers through such things as great copy, stunning pictures, competitive pricing and… a few little tricks.
 And you are happy to be in the right place at the right time to get some of these tricks.

 But.
 Prepare to work your socks (as well as boots, sneakers, and slippers) off to get visible results.

 1. What items you can (and CAN NOT) sell on Etsy

 The most challenging thing about launching your Etsy business is choosing products to sell.

 Baby knitted socks?

 A dead skull candle holder?
 Oh my..
 There’re lots of weird stuff over there.
 Want to buy one for $87,36.
 Now.

 If you already have a working eCommerce store or at least an idea of what to sell on Etsy, there’s nothing to worry about, just skip this paragraph.
 If not, take a look at the list of Etsy’s best sellers:

 Yes, this might be surprising, but those sticky little pics are the most buzzworthy trends of 2018 on Etsy.
 Stickers sell well because they are pretty cheap.